kevin224860/capstone/README.md

 # capstone

-This is a stock manager webapplication that will help give suggestions to users to help diversify their portfolio
+This is a stock manager web application that will help give suggestions to users to help diversify their portfolio

 # Run Project:
 run the frontend by:
-    cd fronend
+    ```cd frontend
-    npm run serve
+    ```npm run serve